 I have always known that I am a painter at heart, though the path to becoming one was far from linear.
 Growing up in South Korea, my earliest memories are of drawing and coloring—sometimes even on the kitchen walls.
-I studied calligraphy as a child, and the rhythm, discipline and physical intelligence of that practice continue to inform my work today.
+I studied calligraphy as a child, and the rhythm, discipline, and physical intelligence of that practice continue to inform my work.

-I have since come full circle.
-Having left finance behind, I have been painting full time since 2020.
-Over time, I have come to see science, art, and finance as distinct but permeable modes of inquiry, each shaped by different constraints.
-My training in science and finance
+Since leaving finance, I have been painting full time.
+I now see science, art, and finance as distinct but permeable modes of inquiry, each shaped by different constraints.
+Together, these experiences inform a practice grounded in process, material responsiveness, and an ongoing investigation into how meaning emerges through interaction, accumulation, and change.

 A.B.
 Biochemical Sciences, Harvard University, 1992